garagehive/garagehive.github.io/docs/garagehive-update-external-document-number.md

 ---
 layout: docs
-title: Updating an External Focument Number of a Posted Sales Invoice
+title: Updating an External Document Number of a Posted Sales Invoice
 ---

 <a name="top"></a>